DavidRusycki/vue-bootcamp/getting started/README.md

 ## 4. Multiple vue instances

 Explain how to create a dual instance of vue js application on the same page.
 Then is completely isolate from one to another one.

+## 5. Acessing instance data

+Explained the proxies from vuejs applications, hes turn most easyer the data manipulation from the components.